keen/dashboards/README.md

 ## Integrations

-These templates can work with any data source or charting library, but they're particularly streamlined to work with Keen IO's [visualization toolkit](https://github.com/keenlabs/keen-js).
+These templates can work with any data source or charting library, but they're particularly streamlined to work with Keen IO's [Dataviz SDK](https://github.com/keen/keen-dataviz.js).
 To see the Keen integration in action, create a [free project](http://keen.io/signup?s=gh-dashboards) and send some data to it.
 Then add some charts to your dashboard with just a few lines of code.

-You can also use this pre-populated set of [demo data](https://github.com/keen/dashboards/tree/gh-pages/demo-data).

 ## Usage